 There are a variety of different ways to make delicious ribs with this rub.
 Try the rub on baby back ribs using any of the following cooking methods.

-• Instant Pot Ribs – follow the recipe linked to the left to make the most amazing fall-apart-tender ribs in an Instant Pot.
+• Instant Pot Ribs – follow the recipe linked here to make the most amazing fall-apart-tender ribs in an Instant Pot.

 • Grilled Ribs – cover baby back ribs in this dry rub, using 1 tablespoon per pound of meat.
 Preheat a grill to medium-low heat, around 300°F. When the grill is hot, place the ribs, meat side down, on the grill, cook for 1 hour, or until a meat thermometer inserted in the center of the ribs reaches 145°F. Flip the ribs and brush the meat-side generously with your favorite bbq sauce.
 Cook for an additional 5 minutes.
 Remove from the grill and rest for 5-10 minutes before slicing and serving.